Egan Office For Urban Education & Community Partnerships (UECP)

 Engagement with Chicago

-and nonprofit agencies, veterans education, vocational and post-incarceration projects, violence prevention projects, projects supporting early intervention, special education, and people with disabilities, and parent education projects that serve economically-distressed and underserved populations.
+and nonprofit agencies, veterans education, vocational and post-incarceration projects, violence prevention projects, projects supporting early intervention, special education, and people with disabilities, and parent education projects that serve economically-distressed populations.

 Through Grant-funded Projects, Catholic School Partnerships and Public School Partnerships, UECP deepens the Steans Center's and DePaul's engagement in communities of Chicago.